What is the purpose of shoreline development permits?

 How do I submit my application?

 Refer to instructions on individual application forms in the packets above.
 All shoreline permits except exemptions require a pre-application meeting prior to filing the application.
-For more information, refer to Applying for a Permit.
+For more information, see the Pre-application meeting packet.

 What is the timeline for processing a shoreline development permit?